Most Expensive 1961 Ferrari 250 GT SWB California Spider

 Top Ferrari 250 GT California Spider Prices at Auction (2008-2026)

-The five highest Ferrari 250 GT California Spider prices ever at auction were:
+The seven highest Ferrari 250 GT California Spider prices ever at auction were:

 RYearCarPrice (USD)Auction HouseAuctionAuction Date